-There are more than 500 occupations available through Australian Apprenticeships, so chances are there’ll be one that matches your interests.
+There are over 500 occupations available through Australian Apprenticeships, so chances are there’ll be one that matches your interests.

-Australian Apprenticeships (often referred to as apprenticeships or traineeships) are a great way to earn an income while learning new skills.
+Australian Apprenticeships (often called apprenticeships or traineeships) are a great way to earn an income while learning new skills.
 Australian Apprenticeships are available to anyone of working age (15 - 64 years).

 What kind of occupations do apprenticeships and traineeships cover?